quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

    method needs to efficiently focus on one aspect of the proposed transfers.
 4. We considered support multiple charging schemes for hooks, such as `CALLER_PAYS` and `CALLER_PAYS_ON_FAILURE`.
    Ultimately it seemed better to keep the charging scheme simple and let hooks manage any refunds themselves.
+5. We considered not including the `IHieroAccountAllowancePrePostHook` option, but this left a gap in support for the full range of HTS/ERC-20 integrations that Hedera users will likely be interested in.

 ## Open Issues